 The Skills Toolkit offers high-quality, online courses giving people easy access to skills that could unlock job opportunities in a competitive market, or help them get ahead in their current role – from communicating effectively at work or building a professional online presence, to practical maths and boosting digital skills.
 With a range of course available, there is something suited to everyone.

 Find out more about ‘An Hour to Skill’ and The Skills Toolkit by visiting gov.uk/theskillstoolkit.

 Giving young people who have just left school the skills they need to find work in high-value sectors, such as engineering, construction and social care.

 We will provide £101 million to help 18 and 19 year olds to take high value courses at Levels 2 and 3 where work opportunities are not available.

 National Careers Service:

-- We will double the number of Work Coaches through Job Centre Plus to 27,000; provide an additional £150 million into the Flexible Support Fund to remove barriers to work; and boost the DWP's Rapid Response Service.
+We will also provide an additional £150 million into the Flexible Support Fund to remove barriers to work and boost the DWP's Rapid Response Service.

 We will also expand the Work and Health Programme to provide intensive support to people unemployed for at least three months; and launch a new scheme, modelling on the successful Work Programme, to support the long-term unemployed.